derekc4859/sass-independent-study/list/part-08-sass-MVP.md

 ### Finding the Solution

-At first, I had no clue how to bypass my challenge
+At first, I had no clue how to